 Detective Constable Degree Holder Entry Programme

-Traditionally, a route to becoming a detective would involve gaining experience of uniform policing.
-In 2019 we changed that, where our first group of new joiners who have come straight into a trainee detective role.
+Traditionally, a route to becoming a detective would involve gaining prolonged experience of uniform policing.
+In 2019 we changed that, with our first group of new joiners who upon completing their training, will go straight into a Detective role.

 What does a detective do?

 Detective constables and police constables have the same rank.
 They have different operational roles, but there are also lots of similarities too, albeit detectives don't wear a uniform.
 Detective constables ultimately deal with serious and complex investigations.
 In this interesting and exciting role, you will be working on varied investigations, which could include serious assaults, domestic abuse, fraud, burglary, robbery and knife crime.
 You could be working to safeguard a child or adult, and you could be pushing a case through the courts, ensuring that you get the right outcomes for the victim, their family and in the process making your community safer.